(For Full-Time Benefits-Eligible Faculty and Staff)

 Tax Implications of Participating

-You can save 25% or more on the money you spend on eligible expenses by contributing to the spending accounts on a pre-tax basis.
+You can save up to 25% on the money you spend on eligible expenses by contributing to the spending accounts on a pre-tax basis.
 However, you should be aware of the other financial implications of using these accounts.

 - State income taxes: Pennsylvania does not recognize pre-tax benefit contributions for the Dependent Care Reimbursement Account.
 Therefore, the money you contribute to a DCRA will be subject to state taxes.
 HCFSA contributions are exempt from state taxes, as well as federal taxes.